flaneurette/Natural-Grammar/README.md

 # Natural-Grammar

-A class to process text and auto-correct in natural grammar, which auto-corrects: Punctuation, angelicized words, past-tense, indivisible words, invalid comparisions, contractions, exageration, and follows the Chicago style guide.
-It also uses a small thesaurus.
-The contains hundreds of fragments which I extracted from reading and editing news articles and books.
+A class to process text and auto-correct in natural grammar.
+It auto-corrects: Punctuation, angelicized words, past tense, indivis- ible words, invalid comparisions, contractions, exagerations and follows the Chicago style guide.
+A brief thesaurus is also used to beautify certain words, where applicable.
+The class contains hundreds of fragments which I extracted from reading and editing news articles and books.

 # License
 Copyright 2019 Alexandra van den Heetkamp.